-The primary customers of the UI program are the 130,000 Minnesota employers subject to the UI law and their 2.9
+The primary customers of the UI program are the 130,000 Minnesota employers subject to the UI law and their 2.9 million employees.
+In 2003, approximately 230,000 Minnesota employees applied for UI benefits.

 Program at a Glance

 Each year, the Unemployment Insurance (UI) system in Minnesota serves 130,000 businesses and the 2.9 million workers they employ.